 Our burners, the ones who harvest the charcoal, are mainly migrant burners who return year after year to Namibia, living in the bush between March – September.
 They travel around vast tracts of untended farmland using iron kilns to turn FSC wood into charcoal.
-Their housing, through choice, is very basis but by teaming up with Traidcraft Rectella have been able to build and provide permanent shelters.
+Their housing, through choice, is very basic but by teaming up with Traidcraft Rectella have been able to build and provide permanent shelters.

 Johnny (pictured below centre) left Rwanda in 1995 [the year after the genocide] and made his way to Namibia where he has refugee status.
 He lives on the camp with his girlfriend of three years and their fourteen month old baby daughter.
 They have had the new metal house since the baby was born and Johnny has been working on the farm for three years.